m-stpz/dsa/algos_and_ds/notes.md

    - Given valid inputs, it must provide expected output

 2. Efficiency: Characteristic of algorithm to perform steps in an optmized manner, both in memory and computational operations
+   - Time: how long it takes the algo to run
+     - The less time you take, the more efficiency you are
+   - Space: how much memory the algo needs